December 05th, 2017

 How chronic sinusitis affects quality of life and the role of sinus surgery

 Breathing is fundamental and usually automatic.
 If you’re doing it right, you don’t notice it.
 If your breathing goes wrong, though, you realize it pretty quickly.
-It may cause discomfort, disrupt sleep, and limit…CONTINUE READING
+It may cause discomfort, disrupt sleep, and limit the k…CONTINUE READING

 November 24th, 2017